slick/slick/src/sphinx/gettingstarted.rst

 .. includecode:: code/FirstExample.scala#imports

-Since we are using H2_ as our database system, we need to import features from SLICK's ``H2Driver``.
-A driver's ``simple`` object contains all commonly needed imports from the driver and other parts of SLICK such as :doc:`session handling <session>`.
+Since we are using H2_ as our database system, we need to import features from Slick's ``H2Driver``.
+A driver's ``simple`` object contains all commonly needed imports from the driver and other parts of Slick such as :doc:`session handling <session>`.
 The only extra import we use is the ``threadLocalSession``.
 This simplifies the session handling by attaching a session to the current thread so you do not have to pass it around on your own